 Pull Resistance Band Exercises

-The first two movements of this workouts are what we call “primers.”
+The first two movements of these workouts are what we call “primers.”
 Think of them as quick, workout specific warm-ups that will help you move better.
 Use a light band for the face pull and focus on a full range of motion.

 |A1.
 Bird Dog||2x10ea|